gobstones/gobstones-guidelines/sections/coding-standards/coding-standards.md

   * create a branch for the issue.

 In your local clone checkout the new issue-branch, and work on the change.
-When commiting, in the message describe briefly the things you modified.
+When committing, in the message describe briefly the things you modified.

 When you finish your changes, and before doing a pull-request, you must:
   * be sure all tests pass, and the test coverage is enough